Painless Delivery With Epidural: Everything You Need To Know

 Are you pregnant and anxious about labour?
-Have you heard about painless normal delivery?
-Yes, there is such a thing.
+Have you heard about painless normal delivery with epidural?
 An understanding of this delivery procedure may give you some peace of mind!

 The experience of childbirth is different for all mothers.
 Some have it easy, some suffer for long.
 It has been described in various terms ranging from worst possible agony to total ecstasy.
-The majority of mothers would, however, agree that delivering a child comes with a lot of pain.
+Most mothers would, however, agree that delivering a child comes with a lot of pain.
 In this article know about painless normal delivery and its pros and cons during childbirth.

 Currently, there are multiple options available for pain relief during labour, but regional anaesthesia is the only method which gives complete pain relief from labour pain.
 Regional anaesthesia can be given by three techniques: